 k for kilobytes,

-The job will be rejected if the final amount of memory requested cannot be satisfied.
+A job will be rejected if the final amount of memory requested cannot be

-than the memory on that node that is available for job allocations.
-Note that on the
+node is greater than the total memory on that node that is available for job

-The amount of available memory per CPU is available via the variable
+The amount of available memory per core is available via the variable

 SLURM_MEM_PER_CPU as an integer with megabytes as unit in the